andreysolovyev381/segment_tree_cpp/readme.md

 * tree has method ```segment_tree::query(std::size_t left, std::size_t right)```, if something goes wrong you get ```std::nullopt```.
 * tree has method ```segment_tree::update(T value, std::size_t pos)```, if something goes wrong you get ```false```.
 * tree doesn't throw by itself, but it may happen in ctor() or build() - if there is not enough memory.
 * everything from your side should be ```noexcept``` - lamdbas specifically.
-If it is not your case then just remove it from class, it is 3 mins job.
+If it is not your case then just remove it from class, it is 3 minutes work.
 * for other details look into class itself.

 ### License